Genova Science Festival

 Since 2017 Ospedale San Raffaele is sposoring the Milan edition of Pint of Science.
 Our researchers involved as speakers in the last two editions were: Manuela Battaglia and Roberto Furlan (2017); Simone Cenci, Stefano Erzegovesi and Anna Ogliari (2018).

 Meet Me Tonight

-Meet Me Tonight is the Milan version of the European Researcher’s Night, a Europe-wide public event dedicated to popular science and fun learning.
+Meet Me Tonight is the European Researcher’s Night in Milan, a Europe-wide public event dedicated to popular science and fun learning.
 Since 2005, it takes place each year on the last Friday in September.
 Around 30 countries and over 300 cities are involved.

 Meet me tonight event lasts two days and takes place at Giardini Indro Montanelli park, in Milano.
 Over 50.000 visitors participated in interactive workshops and organized activities in 2017, with 500 researchers involved, 44 stands, 4.000 mq of labs and 18 talks.

-In the last edition, Ospedale San Raffaele in collaboration with Università Vita-Salute San Raffaele organized a hands-on activity on the use of fluorescence in biomedical research.
+In the 2018 edition, Ospedale San Raffaele in collaboration with Università Vita-Salute San Raffaele organized a hands-on activity on neuroscience research and the relationship between the mind and the brain.

 Focus Live Festival, at its first edition, is science event organized by Focus – the popular science and entertainment magazine – in cooperation with the Leonardo da Vinci National Museum of Science and Technology in Milan.
 It features over 200 events in 4 days, including conferences, workshops, debates, shows, labs and interactive installations – run in collaboration with national and international universities, institutions, research centres and companies – with the aim of presenting and offering a more detailed look at the current challenges facing humanity and the tools we have to meet them.